Music Assistant Professor, Director of the Music Technology Program

 Music and Performing Arts Professions

 Paul Geluso’s work focuses on the theoretical, practical, and artistic aspects of sound recording and reproduction.
-He has been credited as producer, recording engineer, mastering engineer, and/or musician on hundreds of commercially released recordings, including Grammy nominated and Latin Grammy nominated albums and award winning films.
-He is currently researching new ways to capture, mix, and process immersive audio for playback on multi-channel sound systems, recently co-editing "‘Immersive Sound: The Art And Science of Binaural and Multi-channel Audio" published by Focal Press-Routledge.
-He has taught classes in music production and technology at Bard College and the Peabody Institute, in addition to serving as the chief sound engineer at Harvestworks Digital Media Arts.
+He has been credited as producer, recording engineer, mastering engineer, and/or musician on hundreds of commercially released recordings, including Grammy nominated and Latin Grammy nominated titles and award winning films.
+His research focusses on new ways to capture, mix, and process immersive audio for playback on multi-channel sound systems, recently co-editing "Immersive Sound: The Art And Science of Binaural and Multi-channel Audio" published by Focal Press-Routledge.
+He has taught classes in music production and technology at Bard College and the Peabody Institute, in addition to serving as the chief sound engineer at Harvestworks Digital Media Arts for more than 2 decades.
 Working with artists who use sound as a creative medium, his collaborative sound works have been exhibited at the The New Museum, Art In General, Storefront for Art and Architecture, Gale Gates Et Al, Cooper-Hewitt School of Design, London's SPACE gallery, Harvestworks Digital Media Arts, the DUMBO Arts Festival, White Box Art Gallery, New York Electronic Arts Festival, ISSUE project room, and NIME.
 He has received individual artist grants from the New York State Council on the Arts and Meet the Composer.
 Professor Geluso received a Bachelor of Science in Electrical Engineering from New Jersey Institute of Technology in 1988 and a Master of Music in Music Technology from New York University in 2000.